Dionmm/To-Do-List/README.md

 2. cd To-Do-List
 3. npm install
 4. (if you don't have nodemon) npm install -g nodemon
-5. nodemon server/server or npm start (with live typescript compiler)
+5. nodemon server/server or npm start
 6. Server up at: http://localhost:3000/

 ## Requirements